eitrtechnologies/idem-azurerm/README.md

 ```

 # Testing and Building
-Before you build the sls file you will need to to test the file.
+Before you build the .sls file you will need to to test the file.
 To do this, please use the following code.
 ```
 (env) $ idem state myTest.sls --test
 ```